We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 There are fun adventures inside a haunted house that takes them from room to room.
 Inside each room they will encounter ghosts, skeletons, and of course, the famous Disney villains!

 This nighttime spectacular includes projections, special effects, and lighting mixed with fireworks, music, and Disney characters.

 Tip: If you want to avoid the crowds in front of Cinderella’s Castle, consider watching the fireworks from Fantasyland.
 The view in front of The Beast’s Castle puts you in the middle of all the action, with fireworks all around you.

 Mickey’s “Boo-To-You” Halloween Parade (9:15p & 11:15p)

 Everyone loves a parade!
 Mickey and his friends join the costumed fun in a “spooky” parade.
 Even the villains join in on the fun.
 The soundtrack will be stuck in your head for the rest of the night and The Gravediggers will strike your fancy.

-Of the Disney World parades I’ve seen so far, I have to say, I think Boo To You is my favorite!
+Of all the Disney World parades, I have to say, I think Boo To You is my favorite!

 The more sought after characters will have tremendously long lines throughout most of the party.
 Some of them will even start meeting party guests before 7:00p.

 Tip: If you want to meet the really popular characters, start lining up well before the party is scheduled to start.
 Think no later than 5:00p.